cityenergyproject/chicago/README.md

   * in the root of the repo, run ```npm install```
   * in the root of the repo, run ```bower install```
   * in a separate terminal window run ```npm start```
-  * point your browswer to http://localhost:8080/
+  * point your browser to http://localhost:8080/

 ## How do I deploy it to the world?